-BIG NEWS! 🎉 After some months of self-care, I feel ready to start searching for a new full-time professional challenge either as an employee or as a contractor (I don’t feel like freelancing with several companies at the moment) at a product company as a preference.
+BIG NEWS! 🎉 After some weeks of self-care, I feel ready to start searching for a new professional challenge either as an employee or as a contractor (I don’t feel like freelancing with several companies at the moment) at a product company as a preference.
 Being full-remote is a MUST (no problem to move for on-sites every quarter or so) and I will say it despite being taboo: aiming for a “high salary” right now (in the “North-Europe” range, whatever that means; just keep reading and let’s talk about it anyway 😉).

 Having said that, my preference is a position with serious leverage, where I could feel that I have a positive impact in a broad scope.

 Please, read the rest of this writing and if you feel that our needs and interests might be aligned, just contact me 🙏

 A little bit about my experience and vision

 I have lived and worked in different countries (France, Spain, Germany, Sweden, UK), and sometimes with REALLY diverse and multicultural environments (special mention for Spotify in Stockholm).
 So, I have a lot of experience with “cultural differences”… At the same time, I have been lucky enough to work in many different industries: research centers, public administration, social networks, music, consultancy, fintech, telecommunications, startups, scale-ups, etc. And I have experience in several companies/teams working in distributed teams.